jarkaK/toggl_billable/README.md

 ### Item Format

 Item is returned in following format.
-Format customisation is planned as a new feauture.
+Format customisation might come as next feature.

       {
-        task: task,
+        task: Date: (project) - task,
         amount: 7.5,
         unit: hours
       }

-### Get items
+## Documentation

+Better documentation will be added.
+To get items for last month run sth like that:

+    require 'toggl_client'

+    TogglClient::Client.start(TOGGL_API__TOKEN)
+    TogglClient::Reports::Details.new.last_month_billable

 ## Contribution
 Contribution is highly welcomed.
 Fork the repo, create a feature branch, create a pull request.